Are androgen receptors increased or inhibited by zinc?

 All in all, low zinc reduces androgenic signaling and increases anti-manly hormones, such as estrogen, serotonin and prolactin.

->1000ng/dl Testosterone: My Step-by-Step Guide on How I Do It Naturally!
+I’ve increased my testosterone to 1254ng/dl naturally: Here’s my Step-by-Step Guide on How I Do It Naturally!

 Join the Alpha Energy Male newsletter